Iran and the Yinon Doctrine: Why Fragmentation, Not Conquest, Is the Real Endgame

 • Fragmentation externalizes responsibility while internalizing chaos

-Crucially, this logic does not require redrawing borders.
+Crucially, this doctrine does not require redrawing borders.

 It requires only that neighboring states lose the ability to act as coherent political units.